Fortline89/Cybersecurity-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- The main advantages of automating configuration through Ansible is the ease and extremely easy learning curve.
+No configuration was performed manually, which is advantageous because the main advantages of automating configuration through Ansible is the ease and extremely easy learning curve.
 Through the use of playbooks you are able to configure multiple Machines with the use of single command after initial configuration.

 # The playbook implements the following tasks:

-- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.
+Below are some the steps of the ELK installation play.

-#- Create a New VM Keep note of the Private IP (10.1.0.5) and the Public IP (168.61.218.43) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
+- Create a New VM Keep note of the Private IP (10.1.0.5) and the Public IP (168.61.218.43) you will need the Private IP to SSH into the VM and the Public IP to connect to the Kibana Portal (HTTP Site) to view all Metrics/Syslogs.
 - Download and Configure the "elk-docker" container "In the hosts.conf you will need to add a new group [elkservers] and the Private IP (10.1.0.5) to the group.
 Then you need to create a new ansible-playbook (elk.yml) that will download, install, configures the Elk-Server to map the following ports [5601,9200], and starts the container.
 - Launch and expose the container after installing and starting the new container.
 You can verify that the container is up and running by SSHing into the container from your JumpBox.
 Once you are in the [Elk-Server] run the command [sudo docker ps]
 - Create new Inbound Security Rules to allow Ports: 5601 and 9200 "The Inbound Security Rules should allow access from your Personal Network"

--

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.